Prepare your best dishes

 It's not that they don't try—it's that the world suddenly demands everyone know how to take photos, edit videos, and market themselves.
 But truly great food shouldn't be buried just because it can't get exposure.

-Upload your menu, set prices, and choose the selling and fulfillment method that fits you — it's all up to you.
-Don’t overthink it.
-Start with the dishes you’re best at.
+Upload your menu, set prices, pick how you sell and deliver — it's all up to you.
+Don't overthink it — start with your best dishes.

 A photo and a short intro.
-No fancy copy, no professional photography.
-Just write the way you’d tell a friend about what you cook — real is more convincing than anything.
+No fancy copy, no pro photos.
+Just describe your food the way you'd tell a friend — real beats perfect.

 No need to become an influencer, no need to chase clicks.
-We built HenMade — not a system that demands you comply, but a partner who stands by your side.
+HenMade — not a system that demands you comply, but a partner who stands by your side.

 See who we exist for →From caring hands to homesick hearts.